open-risk/openNPL/docs/source/api_docs.rst

     * npl_DATA_MODEL_api collections of DATA_MODEL
     * npl_DATA_MODEL_detail instances of DATA_MODEL

 ..
-TODO:: Some models only implement collective views
+TODO:: Some models only implement collective (list) views, detailed views to be implemented in due course

 .. automodule:: openNPL.views